jjst/jjst.github.io/content/rc-return-statement.md

 struggling to become a better programmer, because it's though.
 Or even if you *don't want* to become a better programmer and want to pursue other passions.
 That's perfectly fine.
 Do whatever makes you happy.

-I also learnt I have things to teach, and that I loved doing so.
-I realised that past a stage, there's no fixed hierarchy of teaching: everyone has things to teach and things to learn.
-Admittedly, this is especially true in an environment such as RC, where there aren't really teachers or students, and where you learn from your peers.

-I learnt that there are just too many things I want to learn, and I can't pursue them all, even when I can dedicate 100% of my time to do so.
-This doesn't mean I can't enjoy learning the things I want to.
-It does mean I don't have to feel guilty about not spending my time learning all the things I'd like to.
-I shouldn't punish myself for being overly curious.

-I learnt there's tremendous value in reinventing the wheel.
-That not everything you build needs to have a purpose other than "I thought this would be fun to do".
-Building your own Bittorent client, or web server, or OS, or database, might be the best way to really understand how those things work.